noncent/pdo_class_wrapper/README.markdown

 <pre>insertBatch(string $sTable, array $aData, boolean $safeModeInsert )</pre>

 <b>Explanations:</b>
 You can use this method for inserting multiple array data in same table.
 You have to just send full array data and rest of thing insertBatch will handle.
-You can send third parameter as false if you don�t want to insert parameterize insert or send true if want to secure insertions. insertBatch works with MySQL transactions so you don�t need to worry about failure data.
+You can send third parameter as false if you don't want to insert parameterize insert or send true if want to secure insertions. insertBatch works with MySQL transactions so you don't need to worry about failure data.
 It will be rollback if anything goes wrong.

 <b>Example:</b>
 ```php